 2. QA Engineer or QAQC Engineer will prepare the Work Inspection Request

-On a huge project I was recently involved in (a more than a 1 billion-dirham project) we had a Quality Assurance Engineer prepare the Work Inspection Request.
-But, on smaller projects you would have the QAQC Engineer take care of preparing the WIR.
+On a huge project I was recently involved in (a more than 1 billion-dirham project) we had a Quality Assurance Engineer prepare the Work Inspection Request.
+But, on smaller projects, you would have the QAQC Engineer take care of preparing the WIR.
 In that project, I greatly enhanced How To Fill-up Inspection Request for the First Time and so can you.

 Once you receive the WIR from the Project Engineer you can write the description into your approved WIR template.

 The first thing to do is ask the document controller (DC) for the next WIR reference number.
 Or, if you are the one controlling the WIR number, then you can just use the reference number that comes next.

 Then write in the date and the date of the inspection, which sometimes occurs after 24 hours.
 Next, you describe your activity.
 Don’t forget to write the activity number from the Inspection and Test Plan.

 3. Main contractor Document Controller to Submit WIR to Consultant

 The document controller shall be responsible for submitting the Work Inspection Request to the engineer or consultant.
 He/she will make a copy from the original WIR as a “received copy,” which he/she will hand over to the consultant’s document controller.
 At this stage of the process, the main contractor’s document controller and the consultant’s document controller will talk.